Growing and Shrinking

 - Shorthand properties are CSS properties that let you set the values of multiple other CSS properties simultaneously.
 Using a shorthand property, you can write more concise (and often more readable) stylesheets, saving time and energy.~Source: Shorthand properties on MDN

-on our divs, we were actually specifying a shorthand offlex: 1 1 0
+flex: 1on our divs, we were actually specifying a shorthand offlex: 1 1 0.

 Flex-Grow